“Evidently the only way to find the path is to set fire to my own life.” — Tagore

 CHAPTER 15 – VIA CRUCIS

-Rather than considering it as a simple search for a space in which he can regain his strength, Theo begins to see his journey as a spiritual quest.
-But before he can clearly define what that means, things back home reach such a frenzied pitch that Theo prepares to give up his quest and return.
+Rather than considering it as a simple search for a space in which I can regain my strength, I begin to see my journey as a spiritual quest.
+But before I can clearly define what that means, things back home reach such a frenzied pitch that I prepare to give up my quest and return.

 Later that afternoon, like an itinerant band of mendicants, I drive my father and stepmom in their clattering Subaru from one doctor’s clinic to another, hoping to score free medicine.
 Although I say nothing, I can sense my father’s feelings of indignity, inadequacy, and helplessness; detect the guilt in his eyes looking out the car window as we wait for her to come out, hopefully victorious, with a white paper bag containing the little pumps of spray which will make him stop gasping like a fish out of water, at least for a while.